 3. Click on the New Category button to create another category.

-4. Name of category and choose a colour for it.
+4. Name your category and choose a colour for it.
 When you’re finished, click Save.

 Alternatively, Select a category and click on the Rename button to change the category name.
 Or Delete to remove one that you don’t use in manage categories.